hashicorp/terraform/website/source/docs/providers/google/r/sql_database_instance.html.markdown

     instances, or `MYSQL_5_5` or `MYSQL_5_6` for first-generation instances.
     See Google's [Second Generation Capabilities](https://cloud.google.com/sql/docs/1st-2nd-gen-differences)
     for more information.
+    Note that Google's Postgres support is currently still in BETA.

 * `name` - (Optional, Computed) The name of the instance.
 If the name is left blank, Terraform will randomly generate one when the instance is first